gksudershan/The_C_Programming_Language_exercises/readme.txt

-one_word_per_line.c      A program that gets input till EOF and prints one word per line longest_line.c           A program that prints the longest line from input till EOF (involves copying into char arrays) longest_line_length.c    A program that prints the longest line length from input till EOF (uses getchar fn)
+one_word_per_line.c      A program that gets input till EOF and prints one word per line longest_line.c           A program that prints the longest line from input till EOF (involves copying into char arrays) longest_line_length.c    A program that prints the longest line length from input till EOF (uses getchar fn) grep.c			 A program that emulates the linux command "grep"

 run     Simple script that compiles and runs simple C programs (I use Linux.
 Might need to be tweaked for windows)
         Usage: ./run hello.c